autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/index.md

 ### Direction change

 The direction change is a maneuver that requires use of turn indicators, such as when turning left or right.
-As the vehicle approaches the position to start steering, this factor appears with status APPROACHING.
+As the vehicle approaches the position to start steering, this factor appears with a status of APPROACHING.
 And when the vehicle reaches that position, the status will be ACTIVATED.
 The pose indicates the start position when APPROACHING and the end position when ACTIVATED.